USAJOBS/help-center/how-to/account/documents/resume/upload.md

 title: How to upload a resume
 breadcrumb: Upload
 category: resume
-tags: [account, documents, resume, upload]
+tags: [account, documents, resume, upload, support-resume]
 ---

 1. Log into your USAJOBS My Account.